nmcginnis17/nmcginnis17/README.md

 - 👋 Hi, I’m Nick McGinnis
-- 👀 I’m interested in iOS Development & Paintball
+- 👀 I’m interested in iOS Development
-- 🌱 I’m currently learning all things related to iOS
+- 🌱 I’m currently learning all things related to iOS & swift
 - 💞️ I would love to collaborate on a project so lets talk
-- 📫 You can reach me via email @ hello@nicholasmcginnis.com
+- 📫 You can reach me via email at hello@nicholasmcginnis.com

 <!---
 nmcginnis17/nmcginnis17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.